Getting Started

 Decision Matrix criterion wizard with the drop-down expanded on 'Must have' and 'A good experience' typed in, with a tooltip noting that this becomes a Boolean type criterion.

-Once you click the "Proceed" button, You will be asked, if you would add another criterion.
-Click YES because we have just one more criterion left.
-Once you click YES, you will be presented with the same criteria screen again.
-Select "Maximize" from the drop-down box and enter "Communication Skill" in the textbox.
-Then when you will click the Proceed button, you will be asked what is the type of objective.
-Click "Subjective" on that screen.
+Click the "Proceed" button.
+You will be asked again whether you want to add another criterion.
+Click YES, since we have one criterion left.
+You will land back on the same criteria screen.
+Pick "Maximize" from the drop-down box and type "Communication Skill" in the text box.
+When you click Proceed, you will be asked for the objective type.
+Click "Subjective" on that screen, because communication skill is something you judge for yourself rather than measure with a number.

 Decision Matrix pairwise comparison screen where the user weighs each pair of criteria against each other, producing the relative importance weights used in the weighted sum.

-Once you finish all the comparisons and click the "Finish" button, you will be asked to identify your options.
-Enter the Candidate names, as shown below.
+Once you have set all the comparisons and clicked the "Finish" button, you will be asked to name your options.
+These are the things you are choosing between.
+Enter the candidate names, as shown below.

 Decision Matrix 'Enter your Options' screen with two options entered (Candidate 1 and Candidate 2) and a Finish button, ready to be evaluated against the previously defined criteria.